atomscale/ninepanels/9p_guide.md

 **Initial questions to ask:**

-- does this involve a db schema migration? - NO
+- does this involve a db schema migration? -NO
-- does this involve deploying front and backends in tandem? - NO, it is a api surface addition not yet implemeted in client
+- does this involve deploying front and backends in tandem?
+YES
+  - do backend, verify
+  - then front
-- does the release involve an announcement, should the bar be active? - NO , server only
+- does the release involve an announcement, should the bar be active?
+YES

 **CHECKLIST:**

 LOCAL FEATURE
-- update backup table selection across backup.sh if db schema changes - NA
+- update backup table selection across backup.sh if db schema changes
-- search for and remove prints and console.logs - DONE
+- search for and remove prints and console.logs -
-- check any helpers like temp component log in state, hardcoded testing credentials for example are reset - DONE
+- check any helpers like temp component log in state, hardcoded testing credentials for example are reset -
-- check any new envars are in staging and prod - NA
+- check any new envars are in staging and prod -
-- local tests pass on feature branch - using ```source test.sh all``` - PASSING
+- local tests pass on feature branch - using ```source test.sh all``` -
-- manual testing of area in feature env - DONE
+- manual testing of area in feature env

 STAGING - IF ANY CHANGES SYNC BACK TO FEATURE TO MAKE THEM
 - push to staging and manually test